The Gritters Golf Society

 There will be no artificial considerations to determine the winner and the money shall be shared.

 This amount is placed on the "Team Player Master Sheet" each day.
-At the end of eight rounds, the worst score is removed, the other seven added up and the player with the highest total is adjudged the Best Team Player
+At the end of eight rounds, the four players with the highest totals are adjudged to be the BEST TEAM, the next four are adjudged to be DIV 2.

 8. Booby Prize